Skip to main content

 • 512 GB of shared fast HBM2E memory (which is cache-coherent and hence simplifies programming), and

-• four AMD Instinct MI250X GPUs (with an impressive performance of up to 95.7 TFLOPS in double precision when using special matrix operations) that are connected by AMD’s Infinity Fabric® as shown in the figure below.
+• four AMD Instinct MI250X GPU chips, each with two GPU devices (known as graphics compute dies or GCDs), that have an impressive performance of up to 95.7 TFLOPS in double precision when using special matrix operations and are connected by AMD Infinity Fabric® links as shown in the figure below.

 Dardel GPU node architecture